FreelanceMY Logo

 Once you examine the true cost of employment versus independent contracting, the decision becomes clearer.

-This comparison breaks down real Malaysian compensation using actual RM (Ringgit Malaysia) figures, so you can decide confidently.
+This comparison breaks down real Malaysian compensation using actual RM (Ringgit Malaysia) figures, so you can make a confident decision.

 You receive a salary slip showing RM 4,000.
 That's not what your employer is actually spending on you.